Water metering: Water meter reading

 Different size meters indicate different resolutions of the reading.
-One rotation of the sweep hand may be equivalent to 10 gallons or to 1,000 gallons (1 to 100 ft.3, 0.1 to 10 m3).
+One rotation of the sweep hand may be equivalent to 10 gallons or to 1,000 gallons (1 to 100 ft3, 0.1 to 10 m3).
 If one rotation of the hand represents 10 gallons, the meter has a 10-gallon sweep.
 Sometimes the last number(s) of the wheel display are non-rotating or printed on the dial face.
 The fixed zero number(s) are represented by the position of the rotating sweep hand.
 For example, if one rotation of the hand is 10 gallons, the sweep hand is on 7, and the wheel display shows 123456 plus a fixed zero, the actual total usage would be 1,234,567 gallons.

-In the United States most utilities bill only to the nearest 100 or 1,000 gallons (10 to 100 ft.3, 1 to 10 m3), and often only read the leftmost 4 or 5 numbers on the display wheels.
+In the United States most utilities bill only to the nearest 100 or 1,000 gallons (10 to 100 ft3, 1 to 10 m3), and often only read the leftmost 4 or 5 numbers on the display wheels.
 Using the above example, they would read and bill 1,234, rounding to 1,234,000 gallons based on a 1,000-gallon billing resolution.
 The most common rounding for a particular size meter is often indicated by differently coloured number wheels, the ones ignored being black, and the ones used for billing being white.

+Water meter smart metering technologies and usage

+Smart metering technologies for water meters refer to advanced systems that enable real-time monitoring, data collection, and analysis of water usage through digital and connected devices.
+Unlike traditional mechanical water meters, smart meters are equipped with electronic components that measure water flow and transmit the data wirelessly to utilities and consumers.
+Key technologies include Automated Meter Reading (AMR), which provides one-way communication to collect usage data, and Advanced Metering Infrastructure (AMI), which supports two-way communication for enhanced features such as remote monitoring, leak detection, and dynamic billing.
+Smart water meters are integrated with Internet of Things (IoT) platforms, allowing for more efficient water management, reduced waste, and improved customer engagement.

+RF Technologies and Protocols

+Radio Frequency (RF) technologies form the backbone of smart metering systems by enabling wireless communication between meters and utility networks.
+Several RF technologies and protocols are widely used in smart water metering: